kishanbellur/LaTeX_MSPhDTemplate/README.md

 Credit
 -------------------
 The author is grateful to [Dr. Gowtham ](https://sgowtham.com/) who initially created this for students at Michigan Tech.
-The original template was forked and since been modified/adapted for use at University of Cincinnati.
+The original template was forked and modified/adapted for use at University of Cincinnati.

 Author
 -------------------